VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 ## MLA-Dropper analysis: Dumpbin tool
-The Visual Studio Dumpbin tool can be used to check which Windows APIs are imported via Kernel32.dll.
+The Visual Studio tool dumpbin can be used to check which Windows APIs are imported via kernel32.dll.
 The following command can be used to check the imports.
 **cmd>**
 ```
 cd C:\Program Files (x86)\Microsoft Visual Studio\2019\Community
 dumpbin /imports high_level.exe
 ```
-Compared to the high level dropper, you can observe that the medium level dropper no longer imports the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject from kernel32.dll.
+Compared to the high level dropper, you can observe that the medium level dropper **no longer imports** the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject from kernel32.dll.
+This result was expected and is correct.
 <p align="center">
 <img width="729" alt="image" src="https://user-images.githubusercontent.com/50073731/235374656-117e0468-cd4d-4832-afb7-599cf94d2f1b.png">
 </p>

 ## MLA-Dropper analysis: API-Monitor
 Compared to the high-level dropper, you can see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread, and WaitForSingleObject no longer pass to the four corresponding native APIs.
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions.
+Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in context of the used APIs in our MLA-Dropper.
 We filter on the following API calls:
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory